shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:function:: TSSslContext TSSslCertFindByName(char *name)

-   Look for a SSL context create from the :c:type:`ssl_multicert.config` file.
+   Look for a SSL context created from the :c:type:`ssl_multicert.config` file.
 Use the server name to search.

 .. c:function:: TSSslContext TSSslCertFindByAddress(struct sockaddr const*)